learn-co-curriculum/phase-3-active-record-migrations/README.md

 frameworks like Rails have generators that create migrations with very accurate timestamps, so you'll never have to worry about hand-numbering.

-Now that you've saved the migration, go back to the terminal to run it:
+Now that you've saved the migration, go back to the terminal to run `rake db:migrate`.

-`rake db:migrate`

 Awesome!
 Now go back to the console with the `rake console` command, and check it out:

 ```ruby
 Artist.column_names